-No canned soups.
-No canned green beans.
-No freeze dried onions.
-Instead this casserole is made completely from scratch with fresh green beans, a luscious homemade cream of mushroom soup, and a homemade crispy onion topping.
+Instead of overly processed ingredients, this recipe for green bean casserole is made completely from scratch with fresh green beans, a luscious homemade cream of mushroom soup, and a homemade crispy onion topping.

-How to Make Green Bean Casserole from Scratch
+How to Make Green Bean Casserole

 Step One: Prepare Onion Topping

-- Toss the onions with the breading, shaking off any excess and spread the onions out onto a sheet pan.
+- Toss the onions with the breading, shaking off any excess, and spread the onions out onto a sheet pan.

-- Bake at 400 degrees for 10 minutes, to just start to brown the onions.
+- Bake at 400 degrees F for 10 minutes, to just start to brown the onions.
 Remove from the oven and turn the heat down to 375 degrees, which is the temperature the completed casserole will bake at.

-Step Two: Prepare Fresh Green Beans
+Step Two: Prepare Green Beans

 - Bring a large pot of salted water to a rapid boil.

 - Drop the fresh (or frozen) green beans into the boiling water and cook for 5 minutes for thick green beans, and 3 minutes for thin green beans.